Searching for cavities of various densities in the Earth's crust with a low-energy electron-antineutrino beta-beam: Sensitivity to cavities

-\textit{Sensitivity to cavities}.\--- Assuming that there is no cavity along the baseline $L_0$, we evaluate the sensitivity to differentiate this situation from the hypothesis that the neutrino beam traverses a cavity of width $w$, position $d$, and density $\rho$.
+We start by assuming that there is no cavity along the baseline $L_0$ and we evaluate the sensitivity to differentiate this situation from the hypothesis that the neutrino beam does traverse a cavity of width $w$, position $d$, and density $\rho$.
 To do this, we define